The ‘Big Lie’ against DEI

 Racism has long existed as has sexism, misogyny, homophobia, bi-phobia, transphobia and so on.

-Hating on people who are different than oneself is not admirable but it can be the result of unthinking, learned reflexes.
-We can all do it sometimes, if someone looks a certain way or has some physical trait that makes us feel uneasy.
+Not feeling comfortable with people who are different than oneself is not admirable but it can be the result of unthinking, learned reflexes.
+We can all do it sometimes to varying degrees, if someone looks a certain way or has some physical trait that makes us feel uneasy.
+Usually it is familiarity that increases our comfort levels with people whose background may be different to ourselves.

-The idea that at some point in time society mifght see an organised push against the advances in inclusion I have witnessed first-hand since 1992 has long been a concern I have had, one which has found its voice in the current MAGA-led anti-DEI crusade we see happening in the United States.
-There are ripple effects felt more widely across the world, which one suspects was part of the design in rolling out a large-scale anti-DEI push which the current US administration turned into one of its very first policy initiatives.
+The idea that at some point in time society might see an organised push against the advances in inclusion I have witnessed first-hand since 1992 has long been a concern I have had, one which has found its voice in the current MAGA-led anti-DEI crusade we see happening in the United States.
+There are ripple effects felt more widely across the world, which one suspects was part of the design in rolling out a large-scale anti-DEI push, which the current US administration rolled out as one of its very first policy initiatives.

-Convincing people to believe that some mythical “other” is the reason their life has not succeeeded as much as they thought they should has proved to be like pushing at an open door, given how many decades of ingrained discrimination has existed in societies across the world.
+Convincing people to believe that some mythical “other” is the reason their life has not been as successful as they had hoped has proved to be like pushing at an open door, given how many decades of ingrained discrimination has historically existed in societies across the world.

 The ridiculous lie at the heart of anti-DEI arguments

-People against DEI often claim that it is advantaging some groups over others and they often go on to say that they believ in a meritocracy based system.
+People against DEI often claim that inclusion of diversity is about advantaging some groups over others, when the opposite is true.
+These same critics often then go on to say that they believe in a merit-based system when it comes to selecting the best candidate for a position.

 Claiming that DEI advantages particular groups over others is a perverse inversion of what inclusion is actually about.
-Inclusion of diversity in the workplace is specifically intended to ensure the full functioning of meritocracy.
+Inclusion of diversity in the workplace is specifically intended to ensure the fullest possible functioning of meritocracy.

-Creating hiring processes that consider job applicants from the broadest, diverse field of candidates, irrespective of race, gender, sexual orientation, nationality and so on means hiring the very best qualified person to fill each role at work, no matter what that person looks like or how they may be different from the kinds of people mainly hired in the past.
+Creating hiring processes that consider job applicants from the broadest, most diverse field of candidates, irrespective of their race, gender, sexual orientation, nationality and so on means being able to hire the very best qualified person to fill each role at work, no matter what that person looks like or how they may be different from the kinds of people traditionally hired in the past.

 Anti-DEI propaganda, which is continuing today, claims that DEI is about preferencing some job candidates over others.
-That is 180 degrees out of phase with what DEI actaully does by making sure that firms are not reflexively hiring the same kind of job applicant over and over while losing access to potentially stronger talent from diverse communities.
+That is 180-degrees out of phase with what DEI actually does, which is to make sure that firms are not reflexively hiring the same kind of job applicant over and over with talent blindspots causing them to miss considering potentially stronger talent from diverse communities.
+The successful applicant is the person best qualified for the job, no matter what their personal background, race, gender or any other non-work related characteristics.
+It is

 Implementing DEI in hiring does not require any group to be preferenced over the other.
-In fact, it does the opposite by considering the most diverse potential field of candidates specifically to ensure that the very best qualified candidate gets the job, no matter what their background.
+In fact, it does precisely the opposite, by considering the widest possible field of candidates specifically to ensure that the very best qualified candidate gets the job, no matter what their background.

-The only group advantaged by DEI is those whose skills best match the needs of the job they get hired for.
+The only job applicants advantaged by diversity and inclusion principles in hiring are those whose skills best match the needs of the job they get hired for.
+The whole approach is designed to make sure the employer successfully hires the best qualified candidate for every position.

 So where should employers go from here?